deeplearning4j/deeplearning4j-docs/devops-machine-learning.md

 If you update every 24 hours and use load-balancing, then you'll be hitting different end points that should represent the same model, replicated across instances, and you want to ensure that your results are consistent.

-If you're doing A/B testing or gradual rollouts of models, then DevOp teams need to be know which models were rolled out to compare them against the others.
+If you're doing A/B testing or gradual rollouts of models, then DevOp teams need to know which models were rolled out to compare them against the others.
 If models are producing errors (making bad reccomendations or showing a low conversion rate in the case of recco systems), DevOps should be aware of that feedback to monitor model quality.

 * How big is the memory footprint of a trained neural net model in production?
 Is it a binary image?
 Can it be versioned?